 CM 3352.
 Survey of Communication Theory.
 3 Semester Hours.

 Foundational concepts, processes, and contexts of communication, including a discussion of human communication at the intrapersonal, interpersonal, group, and mass-communication levels.
-(Formerly SE3352).
+Prerequisite: CM 3350.
+Fall.

 CM 3353.
 Survey of Mass Communication.
 3 Semester Hours.

 An overview of the history, development, and impact of media communications on society.
 Examination of print, motion, sound, and digital media, along with their use in news, entertainment, public relations, and advertising industries.
-(Formerly SE3353).
+Spring, Even.

 CM 3361.
 Gender Communication.
 3 Semester Hours.

 This course focuses on the interactive relationship between gender and communication in society.
 Course content includes theories of gender communication, language, psychological development and culture.
 To be explored are the role of gender in creating, organizing, and sustaining social and communicative practices.
-The course will critically consider the functions and influences of gender communication at the personal, interpersonal, mass media, and coss-cultural levels.
+The course will critically consider the functions and influences of gender communication at the personal, interpersonal, mass media, and cross-cultural levels.
 Students will learn to apply theory and research to their life experiences.
-(Formerly SE3361) Recommended prerequisite: CM/SE 1351.

 CM 3365.
 Health Communication.
 3 Semester Hours.

 The course will explore the theory and practice of communication in health care settings.
-It will draw upon relevant literature from anthropology, sociology, speech communication, linguistics, medicine, nursing, and related fields.
+It will draw upon relevant interdisciplinary.
 The course will explore the interrelationships among culture, society, and experiences of health and illness.
 A wide range of current health care issues will be studied.
 Through this course, students will become better consumers of health care and may better prepare themselves for future roles in the health care profession.
-(Formerly SE3365) Recommended prerequisite: CM/SE 1351.

 CM 4321.
 Intercultural Communication.
 3 Semester Hours.

 Introduction to the foundations of intercultural communication theory.
-Special emphasis on the history, problems, and pragmatics of cross cultural theory and research.
-(Formerly SE4321) Recommended prerequisite: CM/SE 1351.
+Special emphasis on the history, problems, and pragmatics of cross-cultural theory and research.

 CM 4341.
 Organizational Communication.
 3 Semester Hours.